-- Works collaboratively with the Principal/Dean, Chair (Environmental cluster), faculty and staff in the development of goals and objectives in accordance with the School's strategic direction, enrollment plan, academic plan, integrated planning, and operational planning process. - Leads the School's efforts regarding existing programming, through planning and promotion of innovative instructional methods and ongoing evaluation of curriculum.
-Provides input to the Principal/Dean regarding the program review process.
-Supports the Principal/Dean in new program development and is responsible for the implementation of new programming. - Works with faculty and Academic Quality to facilitate the ongoing review of existing programs to reflect changing technology, relevant applied learning experiences, industry trends and student demand.
+- Works collaboratively with the Dean, Academic Service Leader, faculty and staff in the development of goals and objectives in accordance with the School's strategic direction, enrollment plan, academic plan, integrated planning, and operational planning process. - Leads the School's efforts regarding existing programming, through planning and promotion of innovative instructional methods and ongoing evaluation of curriculum.
+Provides input to the Dean regarding the program review process.
+Supports the Dean in new program development and is responsible for the implementation of new programming. - Works with faculty and Academic Quality to facilitate the ongoing review of existing programs to reflect changing technology, relevant applied learning experiences, industry trends and student demand.
 Ensures that course/program standards adhere to or exceed quality assurance standards.
-Participates in Program Advisory Committee meetings. - Assists the Principal/Dean with external accreditation processes, with an emphasis on curricular input. - Approves all course outline and curriculum changes facilitated through the curriculum verification process, approves grade changes and verifies transfer credit information. - Provides advice to the Principal/Dean in relation to existing and/or prospective articulation and transfer agreements related to the School. - Contributes to the development of College policies and operating procedures to meet the need of students, client groups, community partners, and government ministries/agencies. - Responsible for the achievement of the School's goals through effective communication, building inter- and cross-School relationships, proactive process administration, and resource planning.
+Participates in Program Advisory Committee meetings. - Assists the Dean with external accreditation processes, with an emphasis on curricular input. - Approves all course outline and curriculum changes facilitated through the curriculum verification process, approves grade changes and verifies transfer credit information. - Provides advice to the Dean in relation to existing and/or prospective articulation and transfer agreements related to the School. - Contributes to the development of College policies and operating procedures to meet the need of students, client groups, community partners, and government ministries/agencies. - Responsible for the achievement of the School's goals through effective communication, building inter- and cross-School relationships, proactive process administration, and resource planning. - Analyzes and responds to KPI data and other feedback to address the School's

-- Analyzes and responds to KPI data and other feedback to address the School's commitment to applied learning, student success and satisfaction and graduate placement. - Maintains excellent student relations within the School through active listening, providing support, encouraging dialogue, and proactive problem-solving.
-Investigates and resolves complaints in an effective and timely manner in accordance with college procedures. - Actively participates in regular academic leadership team meetings. - Represents the School on college, local community and provincial committees as required as well as participates in outreach opportunities. - Collaborates with the Chair (Environmental cluster), regarding service courses and other curriculum integration as required. - Works with the Principal/Dean, Chair (Environmental cluster), faculty and staff to integrate CE/CT education.
-Works collaboratively with the Manager CT/CE to develop short programs that align with the Schools direction, and establish qualified pools of contract faculty. - Provides input to the Principal/Dean regarding the School's Dual Credit School Work Initiative strategy and provides input to the Dual Credit Manager, as required, regarding the workloading of dual credit courses.
+- commitment to applied learning, student success and satisfaction and graduate placement. - Maintains excellent student relations within the School through active listening, providing support, encouraging dialogue, and proactive problem-solving.
+Investigates and resolves complaints in an effective and timely manner in accordance with college procedures. - Actively participates in regular Academic Leadership Team meetings. - Represents the School on college, local community and provincial committees as required as well as participates in outreach opportunities. - Collaborates with the Academic Chair, School of General Arts and Sciences and faculty regarding service courses (e.g. Communications, Math, etc.) - Works with the Dean, faculty and staff to implement and operationalize CE/CT education. - Provides input to the Dean regarding the School's Dual Credit School Work Initiative strategy and provides input to the Dual Credit Manager, as required, regarding the workloading of dual credit courses.
 Arranges for modified curriculum as required.